 Victor Matfield to captain Barbarians againt Ozzies

-“He’s a legend in the game – 110 tests for South Africa, four caps for the Barbarians,” said Steve Hansen, the All Blacks defense coach who is part of the Baa-Baas’ coaching setup for the match.
+“He’s a legend in the game – 110 tests for South Africa, four caps for the Barbarians,” remarked Steve Hansen, the All Blacks defense coach involved in the Baa-Baas’ coaching team for this match.

-The Barbarians have put together a powerful, experienced lineup as they attempt to follow up wins over New Zealand and South Africa in the last two years with another over Australia, which will treat the match as a useful warmup ahead of a test against Wales in Cardiff on Dec.
-3.
+The Barbarians have assembled a strong, seasoned lineup, aiming to build on their victories over New Zealand and South Africa from the past two years with another triumph against Australia, who will view this match as a beneficial warm-up ahead of their test against Wales in Cardiff on December 3.

-Four members of New Zealand’s 2011 World Cup-winning squad – Keven Mealamu, Jerome Kaino, Adam Thomson and Isaia Toeava – were included in a starting team managed by recently departed All Blacks coach Graham Henry and Hansen, his longtime assistant and possible successor.
+Four players from New Zealand’s 2011 World Cup-winning team – Keven Mealamu, Jerome Kaino, Adam Thomson, and Isaia Toeava – will feature in the starting lineup, which is managed by recently retired All Blacks coach Graham Henry alongside Hansen, his long-time assistant and potential successor.

-Former Australia captain Stirling Mortlock, South Africa winger Bryan Habana and France prop Sylvain Marconnet are other stalwarts to be called up.
+Additional prominent players called up include former Australia captain Stirling Mortlock, South Africa winger Bryan Habana, and France prop Sylvain Marconnet.

-After playing for England in last weekend’s Four Nations final against the Kangaroos, the Wigan star will line up for his first game of rugby union and he admitted it would be a stern test against the world No.2 side.
+After participating in last weekend’s Four Nations final against the Kangaroos, the Wigan star anticipates his debut in rugby union and acknowledged that the encounter against the world No.2 side would be quite challenging.

-“Playing them both in eight days is something strange for me,” Tomkins said.
+“Playing them both in eight days is something strange for me,” Tomkins expressed.

-“I have massive respect for rugby union as well as rugby league.”
+“I hold immense respect for both rugby union and rugby league.”

-As the first rugby league contracted player to turn out for the Barbarians, last season’s leading tryscorer in the Super League will wear his Wigan socks.
+As the first contracted rugby league player to represent the Barbarians, last season’s Super League top try-scorer will don his Wigan socks.

-“I would love to make an impact, I don’t want to just make the numbers up,” he said.
+“I want to make an impact; I don’t aim to merely make up the numbers,” he added.

 Hansen described Tomkins as “an interesting kettle of fish.”

-“He’s got plenty of skill – he’s shown that in his league performances this year for England.
-It will be exciting to see what he does with the ball in hand.”
+“He’s showcased plenty of skill this year in his league performances for England.
+It will be exciting to observe what he does with the ball.”

 Barbarians Squad To Play Australia